soprano

 biography

 Rachel Wresh is an American soprano hailing from Melissa, Texas.
 A specialist in crossover works within the opera canon, she is a tenacious and elegant musician dedicated to storytelling through emotional connection.
-In addition to being a freelance opera, musical theater, and choral performer, Rachel is an Adjunct Professor of Voice in Musical Theater at Florida Atlantic University.
+Rachel is a freelance opera, musical theater, and choral performer.
+Additionally, she is an Adjunct Professor of Voice in Musical Theater at Florida Atlantic University, a Teaching Artist with Florida Grand Opera, and maintains a private studio of voice students.

 Other notable stage roles include Rose in Street Scene with Frost Opera Theater, Adele in Die Fledermaus with Music on Site Inc., Clara in The Light in the Piazza with Red River Lyric Opera, and Sally in Stone Soup as part of Florida Grand Opera's Education Outreach program.